plot method for class "ithresh". Produces an extreme value

 Either a character scalar or a numeric scalar.
 If

-is a numeric scalar that selects training thresholdx$u_vec[which_u]
+which_uis a numeric scalar that selects training thresholdx$u_vec[which_u].
+Therefore,which_umust be an integer in1, ..., length(x$u_vec).

 Value